CONTENT

 Dr. Grant Hopcraft (University of Glasgow) working with the Kenya Wildlife Service field veterinarian team to fit a GPS collar on an adult female wildebeest in the Maasai Mara ecosystem

-The climate is expected to shift across East Africa in the coming decades, with current data showing that annual precipitation is increasing and becoming more variable.
-Ambient temperature is also increasing in comparison to previous decades, driving evapotranspiration of valuable water sources.
+The climate is expected to shift across East Africa in the coming decades, with current data showing that annual precipitation is increasing and becoming more variable/unpredictable.
+Ambient temperature is also increasing in comparison to previous decades, increasing evapotranspiration of valuable water sources.
 These changes will likely require wildebeest to move further afield to obtain the resources required for survival, putting additional stress on animals, especially as anthropogenic barriers to movement increase across the landscape.
-By developing partnerships with local and international organizations, we have joined a multi-institutional collaboration called the One Mara Research Hub, which aims to study landscape change and use animal movement data to inform local conservation decision-making processes.

 Wildebeest migration animation